Time to Change the Narrative on Health After 40

 The Power of Social Connections

-While nutrition, exercise, and sleep are essential, there’s one more factor you shouldn’t overlook: your relationships.
+While nutrition, exercise, and sleep matter.
+There’s one more factor you shouldn’t overlook, your relationships.

 Studies show that maintaining strong social connections can have a positive effect on your overall health, especially in midlife.